Trump awards highest military honor to Iraq veteran

-WASHINGTON (AP) — President Donald Trump is awarding the nation's highest military honor to an Iraq veteran who cleared an insurgent strongpoint and allowed members of his platoon to move to safety.
+WASHINGTON (AP) — President Donald Trump awarded the nation’s highest military honor to an Iraq veteran who cleared an insurgent strongpoint and allowed members of his platoon to move to safety.

 President Donald Trump awards the Medal of Honor to Staff Sergeant David Bellavia for "conspicuous gallantry and intrepidity" during his time in the US Army serving in the Iraq War. / Source: CNN

-The president is presenting the Medal of Honor to former Army Staff Sgt.
+The president presented the Medal of Honor to former Army Staff Sgt.
 David G. Bellavia of Lyndonville, New York.

 Bellavia was leading a squad in support of Operation Phantom Fury in Fallujah in November 2004.
 The White House says that after Bellavia helped his platoon escape fire, he entered a house and killed at least four insurgents who were firing rocket-propelled grenades.